 Over the past five years, leasing volume driven by the packaging industry has been 45% higher than the sector’s 20-year average.
 In addition, packaging firms have expanded their footprint through heightened merger and acquisition activity, which has increased over the same period with average deal volume 30% above the 20-year baseline for the sector.

 Pandemic or no pandemic, packaging suppliers have served as a catalyst for millions of square feet of expansion over the past year and a half.
-Among the largest packaging-related deals of 2020 was the 1.1-million-square-foot lease Uline Corporation signed last August for Building 1 of Passport Industrial Park, a two-million-square-foot development by Trammell Crow Company in Irving, TX.
+Among the largest packaging-related deals of 2020 was the 1.1-million-square-foot lease Uline Corporation signed last August for Building 1 of Passport Industrial Park, a two-million-square-foot development by Trammell Crow Company in Irving, Texas.

-DeNight notes that industrial expansion from packaging companies is expected to continue in the post-COVID economy.
+DeNight notes that industrial expansion from packaging companies is expected to continue in the post-COVID-19 economy.
 Packaging industry growth is forecast at 3.5% annually over the next five years in response to increased demand from the consumer and production side alike.

 Furthermore, industrial space requirements may evolve as the sector becomes more efficient: with increased focus on ESG (environmental, social, and governance) criteria, “stakeholders across the spectrum of the packaging supply chain are looking to be more sustainable, agile and cost-conscious,” she writes.
-“While the nature of packaging is in evolution, the fundamentals of producing and delivering packaging materials to clients will continue to be supported by industrial real estate.”
+“While the nature of packaging is in evolution, the fundamentals of producing and delivering packaging materials to clients will continue to be supported by industrial commercial real estate.”

 Pictured: Passport Industrial Park in Irving, TX.